Skip to main content

 Controlled depth drilling from a design perspective (using the Altium Designer tool)

-Here are the steps required to set up a back drill via according to the requirement:
+Here are the steps required to set up a back drill via according to the requirements:

 Selecting the circuit segment